nitikorndev/nonesc/README.md

 ## Code requirements
  * The app must be written in Kotlin only
- * We prefer MVVM architecture, but you can use MVP or MVI
+ * We prefer MVVM architecture, but you can use MVC, VIPER, VIP etc.
+ * We prefer to use a functional reactive programming (RxSwift)
  * We prefer to use a dependency injection framework
  * We prefer scalable, maintainable and testable code
  * Having Unit tests would be a plus but not required